Human rights court rules Olympic champion Semenya did not get fair hearing in sex eligibility case

 The original case between Semenya and track’s governing body based in Monaco was about whether athletes like her — who have specific medical conditions, a typical male chromosome pattern and naturally high testosterone levels — should be allowed to compete freely in women’s sports.

 Europe's top human rights court in Strasbourg, France, dismissed other aspects of the appeal filed by Semenya, who was in court Thursday to hear the judgment read.
-It awarded her 80,000 euros ($94,000) “in respect of costs and expenses.”
+It awarded her 80,000 euros ($94,000) from the state of Switzerland “in respect of costs and expenses.”

 The European court’s ruling does not overturn the World Athletics rules that effectively ended Semenya’s career running the 800 meters after she won two Olympic and three world titles since emerging on the global stage as a teenager in 2009.